Fees for an Initial Evaluation

 Unless an existing contract with your employer or some other agency supersedes a private fee agreement, I charge an hourly fee for the interview and flat rate for the report.
 90% of cases fall within the range of 10-12 total hours of billing.
 A typical case has these elements:

-- in-person interview (normally about three hours)
+in-person interview (normally about three hours)

-- reviewing the background medical records, counseling notes, court documents, or other essential items for your case (varies; some cases have a few dozen pages of records while other cases have several thousand pages of revieww documents)
+reviewing the background medical records, counseling notes, court documents, or other essential items for your case (varies; some cases have a few dozen pages of records while other cases have several thousand pages of documents)

-- producing an FAA-compliant report, generally 25-45 pages (flat rate fee of 6 hours)
+producing an FAA-compliant report, generally 25-45 pages (flat rate fee of 6 hours)

-- returning your telephone calls, if you ask for me to call you or my subsequent questions cannot be addressed by email
+returning your telephone calls, if you ask for me to call you or my subsequent questions cannot be addressed by email

-- telephoning character references offered on your behalf
+telephoning character references offered on your behalf

 Will my Health Insurance Cover the Costs?